pentagonxyz/gov-of-venice/README.md

 ```
 Called by a Guild to signal that another Guild in the Merchant Republic should also participate in the Guild's vote.

-It returns `true` if at least a Guild was succesfully called to vote.
+It returns `true` if at least a Guild was successfully called to vote.

 ```solidity
 function _callGuildsToVote(uint48[] calldata guildsId, uint48 proposalId, uint48 maxDecisionTime) external returns(bool);